 The novelty of not being on site and in temporary accommodation had worn off.
 We had budgeted to move out for 3 weeks and had set aside £2k for this.
 We ended up needing to be out for nearly 7 weeks so went over budget and spent £4k on temporary accommodation.
 I wouldn’t have minded too much except it was pokey and living out of a suitcase just grated!
 It was all forgotten when we did eventually get to move back in at the end of March 2019.

-We are back in the house, the builders pop in for a few weeks to finish off jobs but essentially its now over to us to finish off everything else…… you’ll find out more about what was left to do over on the blog.
+We moved back into the house, the builders popped in for a few weeks to finish off jobs but essentially it was then over to us to finish off everything else…….

 So what needed doing to the house?